Gldkslfmsd/concordance-crawler/README.md

 pip install git+https://github.com/Gldkslfmsd/concordance-crawler.git
 ```

-(TODO: this will install current developmnent version, not release.)

 Now you can use simply ```ConcordanceCrawler -h``` to run it and see its options.

 ## Version